A state of Prentonia address

 Every single message touched my heart.
 I was humbled, truly humbled.
 At Aldershot, strangers hugged me in the pub, asked if they could buy me a pint.
 People shook my hand on the terraces, thanking me again and again.
 This was all surreal to me, a simple council estate lad besotted with England’s most cursed football club.
 It was unexpected.
 It was exhilarating.
 It was a special time in my life.
 A time I’ll never forget.

 I’ve since heard from two reliable sources that, somewhere along the line, Micky Mellon read it to his players.
 I’ve been unable to verify those claims, and my mind struggles to comprehend such a scenario, but it’s a proud little thought.
-Perhaps its even true.
+Perhaps it is even true.
 Regardless, I felt my article looming in the air at Aldershot.
 It stoked a furnace among us.
 I’d love to say it helped the players, but maybe that’s too indulgent even for these pages.

 Whatever fuelled them, Tranmere played on in extraordinary fashion.
 Comfortable.
 Cool.
 Controlling.
 After 48 minutes, we were the beneficiaries of a most unusual slice of luck.
 The home goalkeeper dropped an innocuous cross, right into the path of James Norwood, who tapped it into the net almost apologetically.
 Further chaos in our stand.
 More noise from our fantasy.
 Wembley soared into view.